-Making your own baby teething biscuits is easy and economical with this teething biscuit recipe.
+Making your own baby teething biscuits is easy and economical when using this teething biscuit recipe.

 There are many different options when choosing a recipe for teething biscuits, but this recipe is customizable and adaptable to your baby’s individual needs.

-Possible substitutions and changes are included throughout the instructions so that you can make this baby teething biscuit recipe your own.
-There is an egg and sugar free teething buscuit recipe below for those who do not want to give baby sugar or eggs before one years age.
+Possible substitutions and changes are included throughout the instructions, so that you can make this baby teething biscuit recipe your own.
+There is an egg and sugar free teething buscuit recipe below for those who do not want to give baby honey or eggs before one years age.

 You will need:

 After you have creamed those ingredients, slowly add the flour and spices as you pulse the mixer in an up and down motion to keep the beaters from throwing the flour everywhere.
-If your child is sensitive to wheat, you can alter this teething biscuit recipe so that you get wheat free teething biscuits by substituting in oat or barley flour instead.
+If your child is sensitive to wheat, you can alter this teething biscuit recipe so that you get wheat free teething biscuits, by using oat or barley flour instead.